Drug Allergy Clinic

 What is a drug allergy?

-A severe drug allergy is an allergic reaction often characterized by itching, hives, swelling, difficulty breathing, severe stomach/intestinal symptoms, and/or passing out.
-There are also drug allergies that present solely as rashes or hives.
+There are medications that can cause an allergic reaction.
+A drug allergy can be just a rash or hives on the skin.
+However, a more severe drug allergy is an allergic reaction often characterized by itching, hives, swelling of the throat, difficulty breathing, severe stomach/intestinal symptoms, and/or passing out.
+This group of symptoms is also known as anaphylaxis.
 Additionally, there are non-allergic side effects of drugs.

-Research has shown that drug allergies are overdiagnosed.
+Research has shown that patients are labeled with a drug allergies when they may not actually have the allergy.
 Confirmation of a drug allergy is important because drug allergies may result in the use of less appropriate or more expensive drugs with more side effects.
-Even with a severe drug allergy, after 10 years 80% of people will no longer be allergic.
+Even with a severe drug allergy, after 10 years it is known that 80% of people will no longer be allergic.

 What is done during an evaluation for drug allergy?

-A drug allergy evaluation will typically take anywhere between two and three hours.
-We care for our patients by using a team approach.
-The care team includes specialists in allergy and immunology and pharmacy.
-That means that when you need care, you will see an allergy specialist with or without a pharmacist who will work together to discuss the diagnosis and create a care plan.
+A drug allergy evaluation is a way to test you to see if you have an allergy to a specific medicine.
+We care for our patients by using a team of medical providers, and you will see an allergy specialist with or without a pharmacist who will work together to discuss the diagnosis and create a care plan.
+The visit will typically take anywhere between two and three hours.

-During your visit your provider will ask you questions about your drug allergy including the symptoms you had, when they started and what you did for the symptoms (such as taking medication or presenting for evaluation).
-Following this history your provider may suggest skin testing or a drug challenge.
+During the visit your provider will ask you questions about your drug allergy including the symptoms you had, how long ago it happened, when the reaction started and what you did for the symptoms.
+Following this history your provider may suggest evaluation with skin testing or a drug challenge.

-Skin testing is done on your forearm with salt water (negative control), histamine (positive control), and the medication in question.
-This is typically a two-step process.
+If your reaction was recent or severe, then generally you will have skin testing.
+This is done on your forearm with salt water (negative control), histamine (positive control), and the medication in question.
+This is typically a three-step process.
 The first step involves a scratch test on the skin.
 The second test is done under the skin (intradermal) with a needle.
-This testing takes approximately 60 minutes.
-If testing is negative this is followed by a challenge to the medication in question.
-If testing is positive your allergy label will be updated with the visit information.
+The third step is only done if skin testing is negative, and is a challenge to the medication in question, whenever possible.
+This testing takes approximately 90 minutes.

 Our Care Team